 Relevant education and experience Catherine M. Best Catherine Best is a corporate director and consultant.
 B.I.D, FCPA, FCA, ICD.D While Executive Vice President, Risk Management and Chief Financial Officer for the Calgary Health Region and Interim Chief Financial Officer of Alberta Health Services, she was responsible for all finance functions, including financial operations, budgeting, forecasting and planning, business support for operating and corporate portfolios, performance reporting, business planning and treasury management.
 Ms. Best was a chartered accountant at Ernst & Young, an accounting firm, for nineteen years, the last ten years as Corporate Audit Partner.
-Richard C. Bradeen Richard Bradeen is a corporate director and consultant.
-B.Com, CPA, CA Mr. Bradeen is a chartered accountant with over 35 years of experience.
+Eugene V. N. Bissell BA, MBA Eugene Bissell is a corporate director.
+He was the President and Chief Executive Officer of AmeriGas Propane LP from 2000 until his retirement in 2012.
+Mr. Bissell has over 18 years of public company board experience and broad career experience gained over more than 30 years in CEO and various other senior management positions in the propane and industrial gas sectors, including in areas of strategic planning, risk management, sales and operational management, corporate development, as well as large scale acquisition negotiation and integration.
+Richard C. Bradeen B.Com, CPA, CA Richard Bradeen is a corporate director and consultant.
+Mr. Bradeen is a chartered accountant with over 35 years of experience.
 He was the Senior Vice President, Strategy, Mergers & Acquisitions, Pension Investments, Corporate Audit Services and Risk Assessment at Bombardier Inc. from 2009 to 2013.
 He started his career at Bombardier in 1997 as Vice President, Acquisitions and held increasingly senior roles.
 Prior to that, Mr. Bradeen served as a partner and a member of the Partnership Board of Directors of Ernst & Young.
 He joined Ernst & Young in 1978 and held increasingly senior roles over a 19-year period, including that of President, Corporate Finance Group in Toronto.
-Randall J. Findlay Randall Findlay is a corporate director.
-BASc, P.Eng, ICD.D Mr. Findlay was President and co-founder of Provident Energy Trust and a member of its board of directors from 2001 to 2012.
-He has served as a director of a number of public and private companies and is currently the Chair of Pembina Pipeline.
-He is on the board of UBC Alumni Association and Hull Child and Family Services Foundation.